BE READY BE RESPONSIBLE BE RESPECTFUL BE RESILIENT

 At Clover Hill we’d like children to:

-• To provide children with the best possible physical activity experiences regardless of race, age, ability or location, so as to encourage a lifelong healthy lifestyle pattern;
+• Provide children with the best possible physical activity experiences regardless of race, age, ability or location, so as to encourage a lifelong healthy lifestyle pattern;

-• to gain an understanding of rules and develop ‘sportsman-like’ behaviour, embedding values such as fairness and respect
+• Gain an understanding of rules and develop ‘sportsman-like’ behaviour, embedding values such as fairness and respect

-• learn to evaluate their own performance and strive to achieve their personal best
+• Evaluate their own performance and strive to achieve their personal best

-• To provide 30 minutes and up to several hours every day of moderate to vigorous intensity physical activity; including active lunch times
+• Povide a minimum of 30 minutes and up to several hours every day of moderate to vigorous intensity physical activity; including active lunch times

-• To develop the ‘whole child’ using PE to develop social, emotional, cognitive and well-being skills
+• Develop the ‘whole child’ using PE to develop social, emotional, cognitive and well-being skills

 Implementation